Tuberculosis (TB) in Children

 weak immune systems, including those with HIV (human immunodeficiency virus) or diabetes,

-and those who are treated with medications that can weaken the immune system, such
+and those who are treated with medicines that can weaken the immune system, such as

-as corticosteroids and chemotherapy, TB organisms can overcome the body's defenses,
+corticosteroids and chemotherapy, TB organisms can overcome the body's defenses, multiply,

-multiply, and cause an active disease.
-Very young children are more likely than older
+and cause an active disease.
+Very young children are more likely than older children

-children and adults to have TB spread through their bloodstream and cause complications,
+and adults to have TB spread through their bloodstream and cause complications, such

 Who is at risk for developing TB?